 Electronic contracting.
 Our team helps clients convert their paper contracts and other documents into electronic and electronically-signed contracts.
 We also help design credit agreements, disclosures, websites, and applications in a way that complies with the laws that regulate these practices.

 FinTech.
-We work with FinTech companies, SaaS providers, and marketplace lenders offering alternative lending and payments solutions to provide legal compliance advice for companies developing a national lending program, whether through a bank partnership program, state lender licenses or both.
-We also assist FinTech companies and marketplace lenders on compliance matters involving payments to ensure that the use and acceptance of electronic payments complies with federal regulations and other guidance, the rules and guidance issued by the Electronic Payments Association (NACHA), and the operating rules of the major credit and debit card brands.
+We work with FinTech companies, SaaS providers, and marketplace lenders offering alternative lending and payments solutions to provide legal compliance advice for companies developing a national lending program, whether through a bank partnership program, state lender licenses, or both.
+We also assist FinTech companies and marketplace lenders on compliance matters involving payments to ensure that the use and acceptance of electronic payments comply with federal regulations and other guidance, the rules and guidance issued by the Electronic Payments Association (NACHA), and the operating rules of the major credit and debit card brands.

 Manufactured housing.
 We are a pioneer in this industry, representing manufacturers, retailers, lenders, and community operators.
 We continuously assist lenders and financing sources roll-out new lending programs and expand their lending footprints.
 McGlinchey played an instrumental role in the enactment of titling laws in 14 states and has represented the industry at the Federal Housing Finance Agency (FHFA), Fannie Mae, and Freddie Mac.